adamsorbie/Stroke_Microbiota_reproducibility/README.md

     ```-t``` = Number of threads to use in parallel.
 String (default: 2)

 ```
 Rscript run_dada2.R -p ~/data_win/16S/iScience-review/data/fastq/trimmed_primer/ -f 240 -r 220 -o ~/data_win/16S/iScience-review/data/dada2_out/ -n 2 -N 5 -t 6
 ```

+This should create a folder called dada2_out (or whatever you chose to name) which contains the results.
+In the folder you should find the following files:

+* "aligned.fasta" - Aligned ASV sequences (used as input to generate tree)
+* "ASV_seqs.fasta" - Unique sequences for each ASV
+* "ASV_seqtab.tab" - Feature count table
+* "ASV_seqtab_tax.tab" - Feature count table with additional taxonomy column
+* "ASV_tree.tre" - Phylogenetic tree of ASVs in newick format
+* "error_plot_f.jpg/error_plot_r.jpg" - Plot of estimated error rates from dada2 "learnErrors" function
+* "parameter_log.txt" - log of input parameters, i.e. commands provided to run_dada2.R
+* "sequence_len_distr.png" - plot of the sequence length distribution
+* "study_stats.txt" - Filtering and merging statistics

+Before proceeding with the results it's important to take a look at some of these files to check everything went ok with the pipeline:

+The ```study_stats.txt``` is one of the most important.
+In any case, and indeed at any step, the majority of reads should be retained.
+You can check the percentage of reads which made it through the entire pipeline in the "percent_reads_retained" column.
+Generally, around 60% is good and indicates that these steps likely worked correctly.
+As we implement an additional filtering step based on the findings from [Reitmeier et al 2021, ISME Communications](https://www.nature.com/articles/s43705-021-00033-z?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+ismecomms%2Frss%2Fcurrent+%28ISME+Communications+-+Latest%29) where only ASVs with a relative abundance of greater than 0.25% are retained.

+Users should additionally check the error rate plots: in which the black line should fit fairly well with the black points, the sequence length distribution plot: which should generally show one peak and finally the feature table with taxonomy.
+If many taxa are unclassified and your samples were not from an uncommonly profiled environment, then this may indicate that an error occured with taxonomic classification.

+Provided everything looks ok, we can proceed with the analysis of the resulting data.

+### Data-Analysis